pu2clr/SI4735/README.md

 * WH2Q, Morikaku Gotoh, for his suggestion about Automatic Volume Control on AM mode;
 * Jim Reagan, W0CHL, for contributions on circuit design;
 * Gert Baak, PE0MGB, for library improvements suggestions;
+* Diego Stanfield for testing the SI4732-A10 with SSB;
 * All members of the Facebook groups ["Si47XX for radio experimenters"](https://www.facebook.com/groups/532613604253401/) and ["Si47XX para radioescutas"](https://www.facebook.com/groups/1121785218031286/) for the  suggestions and corrections during the development of this project.